palalabs/palacms/README.md

 ## 🔄 Migrating from V2 to V3

-WeaveCMS V3 includes significant improvements that require setting up a new database.
+PalaCMS V3 includes significant improvements that require setting up a new database.
 Follow these steps to migrate your sites from V2 to V3:

 ### Step 1: Export Your V2 Site File
 1. Navigate to your published V2 site
 2. Add `/primo.json` to the end of your site URL (e.g., `https://your-site.com/primo.json`)
 3. Save this JSON file

-### Step 2: Import to WeaveCMS V3
+### Step 2: Import to PalaCMS V3
-1. Log in to WeaveCMS V3
+1. Log in to PalaCMS V3
 2. Select "Create Site"
 3. Choose "Upload Site File" option
 4. Upload the JSON file you saved from V2